 What is the future of Machine Learning in retail?

-Machine learning offers a lot of assistance to the retail sector.
+Machine learning in retail offers a lot of assistance to the customers and the retailers.
 However, many retailers are in favor that it helps them mostly in personalization.

 They are not wrong; as the business expands, so does the type of customers.
 As discussed above, no customer wants to be blasted with impersonal emails.